A stream overflows with rushing water.

 Description of Current Conditions

-Ice on local lakes and rivers is unsafe and is breaking up.
+Remaining ice on local lakes and rivers is unsafe and is breaking up.
 High winds combined with high water levels have the potential to damage shoreline infrastructure due to moving ice.